lightning/bolts/02-peer-protocol.md

 the `funding_signed` message is sent/received, both sides should wait for the funding transaction to enter the blockchain and reach the specified depth (number of confirmations).
-After both sides have sent the `funding_locked` message, the channel is established and can begin normal operation.
-The `funding_locked` message includes information that will be used to construct channel authentication proofs.
+After both sides have sent the `channel_ready` message, the channel is established and can begin normal operation.
+The `channel_ready` message includes information that will be used to construct channel authentication proofs.